Physical Activity and Exercise

 - Talk with your oncologist (cancer doctor) or Survivorship Nurse Practitioner (NP) before you increase your exercise level if you experience a worsening or changing condition (such as your lymphedema getting worse).

 - If you’re already meeting the weekly exercise goals, you can gain even more health benefits by slowly adding more time to your weekly routine.
 Make a goal of doubling your weekly exercise time to 5 hours.

 - Instead of doing only moderate-intensity exercises, replace some of it with vigorous-intensity exercises, which will make your heart beat even faster.
 Adding vigorous-intensity exercise provides benefits in less activity time.
 If you want stronger muscles, you can also try increasing your strength training from 2 to 3 days a week.

 - Pick an activity that you like that fits into your life.

 - Set short-term and long-term goals.
 For example, you can plan to run 1 mile a day for a week, and then work your way up to 3 miles.

 - Track your time and progress on a chart.
-There is a chart at the end of this resource, or you may want to use an app on your phone or tablet to monitor your progress.
+There is a chart at the end of this resource that you can use, or you can use an app on your phone or tablet to monitor your progress.